 It’s actually the learning process associated with consequences that changes the behavior.

-The truth is that good behavior isn’t magic—you can’t just wave a wand and turn your child into who you want him to be.
-Rather, good behavior is a skill that can be learned, just like carpentry, teaching or nursing.
-I believe three of the most important skills for children to learn as a foundation for good behavior are: how to read social situations, how to manage emotions, and how to solve problems appropriately.
+I believe three of the most important skills for children to learn as a foundation for good behavior are: (1) how to read social situations, (2) how to manage emotions, and (3) how to solve problems appropriately.
 If your child can learn to master these three tasks with your help, he will be well on his way to functioning successfully as an adult.

 Skill #1: Reading Social Situations